MariaTerrah/BDRP_Project/README.md

  This project is an implementation of a system for retrieving textual data from PDF documents.
 It was built with Tesseract , openCV , TextBlob and Spark.

- In order to try the code in a specific document the document should be added to the data folder and path to the document should be updated on the code.
+ In order to run the code in a specific document the document should be added to the data folder and path to the document should be updated on the code.

 :small_blue_diamond: Table_detect.py implements the table detection.